throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

 >##### R.id
 >
->When your application is compiled, aapt generates the R class, which contains resource IDs for all the resources in your res/ directory.
+>When your application is compiled, it generates the R class, which contains resource IDs for all the resources in your `res` directory.
 >
 >[Source](https://developer.android.com/guide/topics/resources/accessing-resources.html)

-In other words, all the resource ids, like your view ids, are stored in a generated class called `R`.
-You can then reference the ids through the `R` class.
+In other words, all the resource ids, like your view ids, are stored in a system generated class called `R`.
+You can then reference the resource ids through this class.

 Now, let's look at the `ViewHolder` and the `item_customer` layout side by side so you can see how they relate to each other.
+Notice that each `findViewById()` call references the id of a specific `TextView`.

 ![ViewHolder references our Layout](http://throw.rocks/fm-invoices/12_customer_adapter/customer_adapter_16_data_binding.png)